35 Republicans buck Trump, back study of Jan. 6 Capitol riot

 The Democratic-run House approved the measure 252-175 and sent it to the Senate, where Democrats face an uphill fight to garner at least 10 Republican “yes” votes they will need to prevail.

 Three Republicans spoke in favor of the legislation: Katko and Fred Upton and Peter Meijer of Michigan.
-The two Michigan lawmakers were among the 10 who had voted to impeach Trump.
+The two Michigan lawmakers had also voted to impeach Trump.

 If not for resistance by the Capitol Police, “Who knows how many of our heads would have been swinging on those gallows” that members of the mob erected outside the building, Upton said.